katcipis/sophia/notes/books/seven-concurrency.md

-[Hoare's original CSP paper](http://spinroot.com/courses/summer/Papers/hoare_1978.pdf), if the message matches the process name and the message schema matches, the message is delivered (which is odd, actor based messaging seems more like the original CSP theory than Go's current CSP implementation).
+[Hoare's original CSP paper](http://spinroot.com/courses/summer/Papers/hoare_1978.pdf), if the message matches the process name and the message schema matches, the message is delivered (which is odd, actor based messaging seems more like the original CSP theory than Go's current CSP implementation, CSP changed over the following years).

 Extending on the model that is already used for distributed systems Erlang also provides the concept of supervisors, that are processes responsible for keeping